 I'm Kelsey Johnson.
 I'm the product marketing manager, but I'm also very interested in tech-enabled operations, digital marketing, and communications for small and solo businesses.
 I'm very interested in these technical solutions to things that we can find really overwhelming as a business.

-This is something we, as a virtual receptionist service, we do phone calls, text messages, website chat, and Facebook.
+This is something we, as a virtual receptionist service, we do phone calls, text messages, and website chat.
 And the point of this presentation, basically, is that it is important to have immediate responses to your leads and clients for new business growth.